Nya-KE/Codename-TheQuiz/README.md

 #### Shout-Outs:
 * Ram for his killer scoring code help.
 * Fred for his insight on alternative scoring code and for letting me use most of our lesson to sort out last week's IP.
 * Moses for teaching me that "Google is my friend" and holding my hand to calm.
-* Maryann and Nignan for tolerating my mad attempts at using constructors to list questions WITH buttons - like what!
+* Maryann and Thomas for tolerating my mad attempts at using constructors to list questions WITH buttons - like what!
 * Dear Jesus, for always being there to receive my frequent and desperate pleas for mental fortitude and survival.

 #### Link to Website: